numselli/programming12/README.md

 - Examples:
   - bmi: simple Body Mass Index calculator
   - CozaLozaWoza: replace divisible numbers with Coza, Loza, and Woza
+  - divisibleBy11: checks if a number is divisible by 11
 - Exercises: